netoptimizer/linux/Documentation/bpf/bpf_devel_QA.rst

 Q: Verifier changes and test cases
 ----------------------------------
-Q: I made a BPF verifier change, do I need to add test cases for BPF kernel selftests?
+Q: I made a BPF verifier change, do I need to add test cases for BPF kernel selftests_?

-A: If the patch has changes to the behavior of the verifier, then yes, it is absolutely necessary to add test cases to the BPF kernel selftests suite.
+A: If the patch has changes to the behavior of the verifier, then yes, it is absolutely necessary to add test cases to the BPF kernel selftests_ suite.
 If they are not present and we think they are needed, then we might ask for them before accepting any changes.

 In particular, test_verifier.c is tracking a high number of BPF test